bips-hb/innsight/README.md

-# `innsight` - Get the insights of your Neural Network
+# `innsight` - Get the Insights of your Neural Network

 <!-- badges: start -->